xsf/xmpp.org/content/blog/2022-03-05_newsletter.md

 ## Help us to build the newsletter

 This XMPP Newsletter is produced collaboratively by the XMPP community.
-Therefore, we would like to thank **emus, Ludovic Bocquet, Sam Whited, singpolyma, wurstsalat** for their support and help in creation, review and translation.
+Therefore, we would like to thank **Adrien Bourmault (neox), alkino, anubis, Anoxinon e.V., Benoît Sibaud, cpm, emus, Ludovic Bocquet, Licaon_Kter, mathieui, MattJ, nicfab, seveso, Sam Whited, singpolyma, TheCoffeMaker, wurstsalat,xdelatour, Ysabeau** for their support and help in creation, review and translation.
 Many thanks to all contributors and their continuous support!

 Each months's newsletter issue is drafted in this [simple pad](https://yopad.eu/p/xmpp-newsletter-365days).
 At the end of each month, the pad's content is merged into the [XSF Github repository](https://github.com/xsf/xmpp.org/milestone/3).
 We are always happy to welcome contributors.
 Do not hesitate to join the discussion in our [Comm-Team group chat (MUC)](xmpp:commteam@muc.xmpp.org?join) and thereby help us sustain this as a community effort.
 You have a project and want to spread the news?
 Please consider sharing your news or events here, and promote it to a large audience.